 It’s best to look in your owner’s manual for the exact towing capacity of your car.

-Keep in mind this weight must include the jet ski, jet ski gear, fuel, and trailer weight.
+Keep in mind this weight must include the jet ski, gear, fuel, and trailer weight.

-If you’re going to tow a single jet ski with a car, you should have at least 150HP or at least 180HP for two small jet skis on a trailer.
+If you’re going to tow a single jet ski with a car, you should have at least 150HP or at least 180HP for two small machines on a trailer.

-As talked about earlier, it’s not the going that is the problem, but the stopping.
+As mentioned earlier, it’s not the going that is the problem, but the stopping and starting.
 Anything with wheels can be moved, but having enough horsepower can be helpful, especially on steep boat ramps.